-The proposed first floor is above the calculated 1 in 200-year flood level, as such it will provide a safe refuge for the dwelling.
-It may not be possible to access or egress the site during times of extreme tidal flooding.
+The proposed ground floor is above the calculated 1 in 100-year fluvial flood level and 1 in 200-year tidal flood level, as such it will provide a safe refuge for the dwelling.
+It may not be possible to access or egress the site during times of extreme fluvial or tidal flooding.